quickwit-oss/bitpacking/README.md

 - scalar: implementation not using any SIMD instruction.
 A block has a size of 32.
 This implementation is still more performant than naive solutions.
 - SSE3: bitpacking 4 integer at once. (block size of 128). *Requires the sse3 feature to be enabled.
 This feature is enabled by default.*
-- AVX: butpacking 8 integers at once. (block size of 256). *Delta integration is comparatively expensive*.
+- AVX: bitpacking 8 integers at once. (block size of 256). *Delta integration is comparatively expensive*.
 Requires to enable the avx feature.

 I recommend using the SSE3 implementation if you are not sure what you are doing and you are targetting x86_64 CPUs that have been produced after 2006.